 - Transfer wet fudge into lined cake tin and place in the fridge to set.
 After 1 hour (or overnight), remove and cut into individual pieces

-- Note 1 You can use chocolate melts, chocolate bits or a block of cooking chocolate broken into pieces.
-Ensure you measure it using kitchen scales or purchase exact quantity ie 500 grams.
+- Note 1 - Chocolate: You can use chocolate melts, chocolate bits or a block of cooking chocolate broken into pieces.
+Ensure you measure it using kitchen scales or purchase exact quantity ie 500 grams (1 pound).

-- Note 2 This is 1 standard tin of sweetened condensed milk.
+- Note 2- Sweetened Condensed Milk: This is 1 standard tin of sweetened condensed milk.
 I use a spoon to scrape out as much as I can when adding it to the chocolate mix as it is quite thick and tends to 'stick' to the inside of the tin.